The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: Stable syzygies of Ulrich modules

 Therefore, $\Hom_Y(\cL,\omega_Y(m-c)) = 0$ implies $\Hom_Y(\cL,\cO_Y(1))=0$.

 We have thus established that $\Hom_T(L,T(c))$ contains no element of degree $\le 1-c$.
 Also, we may write:

-Then, \eqref{generates degree -c} says that $F_{c-1}^*$ generates all the elements of $M^*$ of degree at most $1-c$, i.e. the image of $\pi$ is the submodule $\langle M^*_{\le {1-c}} \rangle$ of $M^*$.
-This is clearly functorial, and the lemma is now proved. \end{proof}
+Then, \eqref{generates degree -c} says that $F_{c-1}^*$ generates all the elements of $M^*$ of degree at most $1-c$, that is, the image of $\pi$ is the submodule $\langle M^*_{\le {1-c}} \rangle$ of $M^*$.
+This is clearly functorial, and the lemma is proved. \end{proof}

 \begin{proof}[Proof of Theorem \ref{stable FF}] Let $L$ and $N$ be two Ulrich modules over $T$.
 Our goal will be to describe two mutually inverse maps:

 Set $M=\Om^c_R(L)$ and $P=\Om^c_R(N)$.
 First, let $\varphi : L \to N$ belong to $\Hom_T(L,N)_0$.
 Consider the minimal graded free resolutions of $L$ and $N$ over $R$ and choose a lifting of $\varphi$ to these resolutions: